Brynn Arens: Career (1997-2003)

 Flipp released their self titled debut record in 1997.
 The album, produced by Conrad Uno and mixed by Tom Lord Alge, included the track I Don't Care which was featured in the Kevin Smith film Chasing Amy which was released the same year.
 Flipp would then find themselves on tour and doing shows with the likes of Cheap Trick, The Ramones, and White Zombie.

 Flipp were featured on the soundtrack of the 1998 Troma film Terror Firmer; the band also make a cameo in the film.
 They were also featured on the soundtrack for Troma's Citizen Toxie: The Toxic Avenger IV which was released in 2000.

 At this time Flipp would then become managed by former Kiss manager Bill Aucoin.
 The band then recorded their sophomore effort Blow It Out Your Ass in 2000.
 A video for their song Rockstar which caught the attention of Everclear's Art Alexakis who offered the band an opening spot on their tour at the time.
 Alexakis would then take the band under his wing and with Arens, co-produce their 2003 album Volume which featured re-recordings of the band's earlier songs as well as newly written material with Alexakis.
 It was during this time that Flipp had begun a tour as support for Evanescence which ended abruptly when each of the band's respective road managers had gotten into a fist fight with each other over Flipp's stage show which included throwing pillow feathers all over the stage and into the crowd.

 Flipp performed their final show in 2003 and remained inactive until their reunion in 2016.

 Reunion (2016-present)

 After a thirteen-year hiatus, 2016 saw a string of reunion shows by Flipp, kicking off at First Avenue in Minnesota.

 In 2017, the band released a 20th anniversary edition of their 1997 self titled debut album along with bonus tracks.

 Flipp remain active and playing shows to this day, the latest being December 29, 2019 at The Hook and Ladder Theater/Lounge venue as part of the Hook Holiday Rocktacular.

+In 2022, the band released the album Too Dumb to Quit.